 - All applicants are required to submit two letters of recommendation from music instructors, preferably including the applicant's current private music teacher.
-Recommendations will be submitted electronically with your application.
+Recommendations will be submitted electronically.

 - The applicant will provide the names and email addresses of two music teachers when completing the application.
-An email with detailed instructions for completing the recommendation will be sent to each music teacher as soon as the applicant presses “Send LOR Request” under the list of application sections.
-We strongly advise that the recommendation be submitted directly through the application.
+An email with detailed instructions for completing the recommendation will be sent to each music teacher as soon as the applicant enters this contact information in the application.

 Recommendations should be received no later than January 1.